isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-fleas-look-like/index.md

 ##  Conclusion

-[Fleas are not very difficult to spot](https://pestpolicy.com/where-do-fleas-hide/), especially when they are fully grown.
+[Fleas are not very difficult to spot](https://pestpolicy.com/where-do-fleas-hide/),especially when they are fully grown.
 These jumping parasites are known to be frenzy feeders, so when they find a host in you, be prepared for endless days of itching and scratching.
-You need not prepare for all that when you can [take preventive measures](https://entomology.ca. uky. edu/ef602) to keep these insects at bay.
+You need not prepare for all that when you can [take preventive measures](https://entomology.ca.uky.edu/ef602)to keep these insects at bay.